Jake-Andrews/CSCI3060UGroupProject/README.md

 # CSCI3060UGroupProject
 How to use:

+Open the program by opening the "CSCSI3060uGROUPPROJECT" folder in vscode or another editor.
-First, compile the java files.
+Next, compile the java files.
 You can do this by cd'ing into the main directory and using: "javac *.java".
 Next, run the program through Main.java, you can do this by cd'ing to src and running: java -cp . main/Main.java availablerentalsfile.txt useraccounts.txt

 To run tests: